swiftlang/swift-evolution/proposals/0428-resolve-distributed-actor-protocols.md

 It is possible to for a distributed actor protocol to contain non-distributed requirements.
 However in practice, it will be impossible to ever invoke such methods on a remote distributed actor reference.
 It is possible to call such methods if one were to obtain a local distributed actor reference implementing such protocol, and use the existing `whenLocal(operation:)` method on it.

-The `@DistributedProtocol` macro generates a number of internal declarations necessary for the distributed machinery to work, however the only type users should care about is always a `$`-prefixed concrete distributed actor declaration, that is the "stub" type.
+The `@Resolvable` macro generates a number of internal declarations necessary for the distributed machinery to work, however the only type users should care about is always a `$`-prefixed concrete distributed actor declaration, that is the "stub" type.
 This stub type can be used to resolve a remote actor using this protocol stub:

 E.g. if we knew a remote has a `Greeter` instance for a specific ID we have discovered using some external mechanism, this is how we'd resolve it: